xfiddyx/be-portfolio-project-help/README.md

 <!-- some more HTML -->
 ```

-- Use the `.render` method on the request to serve up your template as HTML.
+- In your controller, use the `.render` method on the response to serve up your template as HTML.

 ```js
 exports.contact = (req, res, next) => {